pravega/pravega/documentation/src/docs/pravega-concepts.md

 storage.
 We expect this Tier 2 to be typically deployed on spinning disks.
 Pravega asynchronously migrates Events from Tier 1 to Tier 2 to reflect the different access patterns to Stream data.
 Tier 2 Storage is based on an HDFS model.

+Pravega allows users to store data in Tier 2 as long as there is storage capacity available.
+But sometimes, users may not be interested to keep all the historical data related to a Stream.
+Instead, there are use-cases in which it may be useful to retain just a fraction of a Stream's data.
+For this reason, Streams can be configured with **Retention Policies**.

+Pravega supports two types of Retention Policies:

+ - **Time-based Retention**: It allows the developer to control for how long the data is kept in a Stream before it is deleted.
+The developer can specify the time limit (milliseconds) in the Stream policy, which is ideal for situations like regulatory compliance that mandate certain retention periods.

+- **Size-based Retention**: Retains the newest subset of a Stream's data that does not exceed the specified size in bytes.